UN and international institutions

 The World Food Programme (WFP) is the frontline UN agency in the fight against global hunger, responsible for distributing food to millions of needy people, including refugees, internally displaced people and returnees.
 In emergencies, it takes food to where it is needed, saving the lives of victims of war, civil conflict and natural disasters.

-The World Health Organisation (WHO) is the principal directing and co-ordinating authority within the UN system on international health work.
+The World Health Organization (WHO), founded in 1948, is the principal directing and coordinating authority within the UN system on international health work.
+It is mandated to prevent and eradicate epidemics and to improve the nutritional, sanitary, hygienic and environmental conditions of people around the world.

 The United Nations Volunteers (UNV) programme promotes voluntary service to support peace and development worldwide.
 UNV is inspired by the conviction that volunteerism can transform the pace and nature of development and by the idea that everyone can contribute their time and energy towards peace and development.
 With partners such as UNHCR, UNV advocates for voluntary service, integrates it into development planning and mobilizes volunteers.